lindenb/jvarkit/docs/VcfFilterJdk.md

       Default: false
     -e, --expression
        (js expression).
 Optional.
+    -xf, --extra-filters
+      [20180716] extra FILTERs names that will be added in the VCF header and that you can add in the variant using https://samtools.github.io/htsjdk/javadoc/htsjdk/htsjdk/variant/variantcontext/VariantContextBuilder.html#filter-java.lang.String-
+      .
+Multiple separated by space/comma
+      Default: <empty string>
     -F, --filter
       If not empty, variants won't be discarded and this name will be used in the FILTER column